Justice for the Five Rally outside the Office of the Chief Medical Examiner in DC

 Upon landing, the day started off by meeting up with many pro-life activists (it’s almost intimidating to hear some of the biggest names in the pro-life movement as you ready yourself to advocate—phone calls were ongoing between pro-life organizations to communicate important details about the upcoming protest).
 Next, we made our way to the grocery store to buy roses to lay on the steps of the Office of the Chief Medical Examiner.
 This location was selected for the protest because after the bodies of the five children were found, they were turned over to the DC police who refused to preform a proper investigation into the gruesome deaths of these children—even though their condition and wounds make it obvious there was potential that federal crimes may have occurred when these children were killed (such as a violation of the Partial-Birth Abortion Ban and/or the Born Alive Infant Protection Act).
 The DC Police refuse to perform an autopsy on these children, even after groups like Live Action offered to fully cover the cost to have a qualified neonatal pathologist examine the bodies of these children.
 Thus a protest was extremely necessary.

-The Justice for the Five rally included a staff presence from Survivors of the Abortion Holocaust, the Progressive Anti-Abortion Uprising, Protect Life Michigan, Live Action, Students for Life of America, Great Life Teens, the Charlotte Lozier Institute, Pro-Life San Francisco, LifeSite News and others.
+The Justice for the Five rally included a staff presence from Survivors of the Abortion Holocaust, the Progressive Anti-Abortion Uprising, Live Action, Students for Life of America, Great Life Teens, the Charlotte Lozier Institute, Pro-Life San Francisco, LifeSite News and others.

 Here are some of the photos I captured of the rally for Survivors of the Abortion Holocaust.